crerwin/spark_playground/README.md

 Run the code to get the 20 most common words:

 ```
-docker run --rm -it -p 4040:4040 -v $(pwd)/code:/tmp/code -v $(pwd)/data:/tmp/data gettyimages/spark bin/spark-submit /tmp/code/wordcount_spark.py /tmp/data/shakespeare.txt
+docker run --rm -it -v $(pwd)/code:/tmp/code -v $(pwd)/data:/tmp/data gettyimages/spark bin/spark-submit /tmp/code/wordcount_spark.py /tmp/data/shakespeare.txt
 ```

 # Taxis

+This deals with tabular data and some relational aspects of the data, which is well suited for SQL.
+Spark has some SQL-like functionality built in.

 ## Getting the data
 Download `https://s3.amazonaws.com/nyc-tlc/trip+data/yellow_tripdata_2017-01.csv`
-or any other yellow taxi csv from http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml
+or any other yellow taxi csv from http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml and put it into `data/`.
+You'll also need `https://s3.amazonaws.com/nyc-tlc/misc/taxi+_zone_lookup.csv`.

-For ease of typing, let's change the file name:
+For ease of typing, let's change the file names:

 ```
 mv yellow_tripdata_2017-01.csv taxi.csv
+mv taxi+_zone_lookup.csv taxi_zone_lookup.csv
 ```

-Two fun aspects of these files is that a) they have blank lines on the second line and b) they use \r\n line endings.
+Two fun aspects of these tripdata files is that a) they have blank lines on the second line and b) they use \r\n line endings.
 Python and Spark don't care (and the example code here has been written to expect them), but if you want to load the data into Postgres it's easiest to create a fixed file (will take a minute or so):

 ```
 sed '/^.$/d' taxi.csv | tr -d '\r' > taxi_fixed_for_postgres.csv